Liam Spencer (The Bold and the Beautiful)

 Liam Spencer is a fictional character The Bold and the Beautiful, an American soap opera on the CBS network, played by Scott Clifton.
 He made his first appearance during the episode broadcast on July 19, 2010.
-Introduced as the long-lost son of business tycoon Bill Spencer Jr., he is recognized for his love triangle with Steffy Forrester and Hope Logan.
+Introduced as the long-lost son of media mogul Bill Spencer Jr., he is recognized for his long and complicated love triangle with Hope Logan and Steffy Forrester.

 Clifton's performance in the role has been met with favorable reception from audiences and critics, having garnered him the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 2011.
 He received two Daytime Emmy nominations for Outstanding Supporting Actor in a Drama Series in 2014 and 2015, winning the category in 2013.
 In 2017, he won in the Outstanding Lead Actor in a Drama Series category.

 Creation and casting

 On May 21, 2010, Dan J Kroll from Soapcentral.com reported that actor Scott Clifton had joined the cast of The Bold and the Beautiful in the newly created role of Liam Cooper.
 Clifton was cast two months after leaving rival soap opera One Life to Live.
 The actor was initially unaware of who the character was when he auditioned for the role.
 On his first day on set, Clifton was told that his character would be called Liam.
-He then met with the executive producer Bradley Bell, who told him about Liam's backstory and that he would be Bill Spencer, Jr.'s (Don Diamont) long-lost son, which is why they decided to name him Liam, short for William.
+He then met with the executive producer Bradley Bell, who told him about Liam's backstory and that he would be Bill Spencer Jr.'s (Don Diamont) long-lost son, which is why they decided to name him Liam, short for William.
 Clifton kept the information to himself, until it was revealed in the scripts.
 He filmed his first scenes on May 25, and made his screen debut as Liam on July 19, 2010.